Military history of Gibraltar during World War II: Italian bombing of Gibraltar

 From Sardinia, Italian Piaggio P.108 bombers attacked Gibraltar several times, mainly in 1942.
-The last raids on Gibraltar were done during the 1942 Allied landing in Algeria, when those bombers hit successfully even the Oran port.
+The last raids on Gibraltar were during Operation Torch, when the same bombers also attacked Oran.

 The only unit of the Regia Aeronautica (Royal Air Force) ever to fly the Piaggio P.108 was the "274th Long-Range Bombardment Squadron".
 This unit was formed in May 1941 around the first machines that came off the assembly lines.
 The training of the crews lasted far longer than anticipated and only in June 1942 the 274th became operational.
 The most spectacular raids with the P. 108 bombers were flown in October 1942 when several night attacks against Gibraltar were undertaken from Sardinia.

 After the armistice of Cassibile (8 September), the German-allied Italian Social Republic launched at least two raids on Gibraltar: one on the night of 4–5 June 1944 with ten SM.79bis aircraft and another on 6 June with nine aircraft.
 Both sorties were undertaken by the Gruppo Aerosiluranti "Buscaglia–Faggioni".

 Italian frogmen raids 1940–1943

-Known as the "Floating Trojan Horse of Gibraltar", Decima Flottiglia MAS, an Italian commando frogman unit created during the Fascist government, engaged in numerous attacks against the harbour at Gibraltar.
+Known as the "Floating Trojan Horse of Gibraltar", Decima Flottiglia MAS, an Italian commando frogman unit created during the fascist government, engaged in numerous attacks against the harbour at Gibraltar.

 Gibraltar was a very tempting target for the Italians, who saw it as a refuge for British warships and allied merchant shipping.
 The Italian frogmen originally used a Spanish villa (Villa Carmela) located two miles (3 km) from Gibraltar owned by an Italian officer who had married a Spanish woman named Conchita Ramognino.
 Their base was shifted later to the Italian tanker SS Olterra, interned in Algeciras.